tom2433/LiftTracker/README.md

             - % of set volume for the muscle group
             - Avg. weight
             - Avg. # of reps per set \~or\~ Avg. time per set
-- [ ] F7: Implement Minimal Line Graphs for Muscle Group Cards and Lift Cards.
-    - user must be able to change timeframe in preferences
-    - show color representing status of improving, maintaining, or declining.
-- [ ] F6-1: Implement a [date range picker](https://developer.android.com/develop/ui/compose/components/datepickers#range) so the user can specify a custom range to view the lift statistics on the lift screen
-- [ ] F6-3: Replace the "% of overall set volume" and "% of set volume for {muscleGroup}" with pie charts
 - [x] F8: Implement the Record Session screen
     - Clicking the Begin session nav drawer element will bring the user to the Record Session screen, which contains one large central button containing the Play Arrow icon.
     - Clicking this play arrow icon will create a new lift_day in the database, with the in_progress column set to true